Wedding of Prince Edward, Duke of Windsor and Wallis Simpson

 Four Generations: Left to right: The future King George V (David’s father), Queen Victoria (David’s great-grandmother), David (the future King Edward VIII), the future King Edward VII (David’s grandfather), circa 1900

 After his father succeeded to the throne in 1910 as King George V, David was the heir to the throne and his education intensified.
-He was withdrawn from his naval course before his formal graduation and then served as midshipman for three months aboard the battleship Hindustan.
-Next, he was enrolled at Magdalen College, Oxford, despite that he was underprepared intellectually.
+He was withdrawn from his naval course before his formal graduation and served as a midshipman for three months aboard the battleship Hindustan.
+Next, he was enrolled at Magdalen College, Oxford, despite being intellectually underprepared.
 He left Oxford after eight terms without any academic qualifications.

 When World War I started in 1914, David was eager to participate.
 He had joined the Grenadier Guards in June 1914 and was willing to serve on the front lines.
-However, Secretary of State for War Lord Kitchener refused to allow it because of the possible harm that could occur if the heir to the throne was captured by the enemy.
+Secretary of State for War Lord Kitchener refused because of the possibility that the heir to the throne could be captured by the enemy.

-In the 1920s and the 1930s, David, as Prince of Wales, made several successful overseas tours.
+During the 1920s and the 1930s, David made several successful overseas tours.
 He was a popular prince and was admired for his fashion style and easy manner.
 Much to his father’s annoyance, David showed little interest in marrying and settling down.
 His father was disgusted by his affairs with married women and was reluctant to see him inherit the throne.
 King George V prophetically said, “After I am dead, the boy will ruin himself in 12 months.”

 Wallis’ Early Life